sschoener/sschoener.github.io/_posts/2025-08-12-c-cpp-compile-time.md

 |Clang |23.26s | 51.20s |
 |MSVC  |24.54s | 35.39s |

 Second, adding a few thousand functions to the same overload set in C++ is a bad idea, regardless of compiler.
 Who could have guessed!
 I've stopped beyond `N=4000`.
 With 4000 overloads, Clang-O2 already takes 6.3s to compile this.
-Interestingly, MSVC fares slightly better seems to be faster about handling unrealistically large overload sets.
+Interestingly, MSVC fares slightly better when handling unrealistically large overload sets.
 (I doubt this has any effect in reality, to be honest.)

 Third, there is virtually no difference between `CppMemberFunc` and `FreeFunc`, on either compiler.
 I thought this was an interesting case to include because in C the name of the function is already sufficient to figure out what to call, whereas in C++ you have to know what type you are invoking it on.